-Bennelong, a Wann-gal man, passed away and was buried within the property of James Squires at Kissing Point (Ryde), with whom he had lived his final years.
+Bennelong, a Wangal man, passed away and was buried within the property of James Squires at Kissing Point (Ryde), with whom he had lived his final years.

 By the 1830s, Aboriginal people along the Parramatta River were living in small groups at several locations.
-The closest to Homebush being Kissing Point (Ryde), on the other side of the river from Homebush.
-This group, known to Europeans as the 'Kissing Point Tribe' may have included some Wann-gal people from Homebush Bay.
+The 'Kissing Point Tribe', lived across the Parramatta River from Homebush and may have included some Wangal people from the Homebush Bay area.

 It is not known whether Aboriginal people were using or living at or around Homebush Bay, although it is highly likely from what is known about other parts of the Parramatta River.

-Aboriginal people from La Perouse occasionally visited the Homebush Bay mangroves to collect mangrove wood suitable for the production of boomerangs for tourists.
+Aboriginal people from La Perouse occasionally visited the Homebush Bay mangroves to collect mangrove wood suitable for the production of boomerangs.

-Aboriginal people number amongst the many industrial workers of Homebush, such as in the abattoir, brickworks and the Newington naval base.
+Aboriginal people were among the many industrial workers of Homebush, such as in the abattoir, brickworks and the Newington naval base.

 Prior to the 2000 Olympic Games, Sydney Local Aboriginal Land Councils, Traditional Owner and Descendant groups were involved in researching the Aboriginal usage of the Homebush Bay area.

-Olympic Games held at Sydney Olympic Park had strong Aboriginal cultural themes in the opening ceremony and an Aboriginal culture and history pavilion at the Olympic site.
-Cathy Freeman won an Olympic Gold Medal at Sydney Olympic Park in the 400m.
+The Olympic Games held at Sydney Olympic Park had strong Aboriginal cultural themes in the opening ceremony and an Aboriginal culture and history pavilion at the Olympic site.
+Australian indigenous athlete Cathy Freeman won an Olympic Gold Medal at Sydney Olympic Park in the 400m

 Saw the commencement of the Aboriginal History and Connections Program at Homebush and the inaugural Sydney Dreaming Festival.